 Rounding out the Bottom Five in 39th was Jerry Nadeau, who stayed out early to lead 42 laps in his #25 UAW-Delphi Chevrolet for Hendrick Motorsports, but electrical issues with 161 laps to go led to an overheating problem that knocked him from the race.
 Nadeau remained on standby to relieve teammate Jeff Gordon, who was struggling after he’d lost all power steering at the exact halfway point of the race.
 Then-rookie Jimmie Johnson in the third Hendrick Chevrolet struggled in his Martinsville debut.
 He lost the primary ignition early and with it, the use of the rev limiter, lost several more laps with a broken rear end, then suffered more electrical issues on the way to a 35th-place finish.
 In his next 17 Martinsville starts, Johnson never finished worse than 9th and scored six of his eight victories.

 Marcis Auto Racing continued to struggle through the rest of the 2002 season.
 The team made just four of its remaining seven attempts with Trickle and both Jay and Tim Sauter, but finished no better than Tim’s 34th that fall at Dover.
 The Marcis team’s final start came with Jay Sauter that fall at Talladega - another last-place finish after a Lap 46 crash.
-While the team closed its doors that offseason, Marcis himself remains very active in motorsports.
+While the team closed its doors in 2003, Marcis himself remains very active in motorsports.
 He currently runs a hot rod shop in Arden, North Carolina and can be seen competing for land speed records.
 Still wearing his trademark wingtip shoes, Marcis pursues his records in a modified #71 stock car which resembles the very same car he ran in the 2002 Daytona 500.